Mama with some home-canned goodness

 I love salmon.
 It’s full of healthy Omega-3 fatty acids, and adds beautiful color and flavor to the plate.
 It’s also quick and easy to make… This whole meal took a total of 15 minutes to make – prep and cook time included!
 If you can’t get wild caught salmon in your area, you can order it from Vital Choice.

 If you hadn’t already noticed, I’ve been starting to blog more recipes.
-Unfortunately, I’m not as good as Kelsy is at nailing down quantities.
+Unfortunately, I’m not as good as TinyHands is at nailing down quantities.
 Take all my quantities as … Continue reading Broiled Lemon-Basil Salmon

 Salmon with green beans and mushrooms